mitja/llamatunnel/README.md

 ### Create the Project from the Template

 Create the project from the template with copier and answer the questions.
-If you forgot the tunnel id, you can find it in the `credentials.json` file or with `cloudflared tunnel list`.
+If you forgot the tunnel id, you can find it in the `data/cloudflared/credentials.json` file or see it with `cloudflared tunnel list`.

 ```bash
 copier copy gh:mitja/llamatunnel .